1 Bg 9-1972: The Most Confidential Knowledge

 > before the picture or Deity of Lord Krsna and bowing down

-> enables one to advance steadily in life, to purify the body,
+> enable one to advance steadily in life, to purify the body,

 > and to create fine brain tissues which will lead to clear